gkonovalov/android-vad/README.md

 </tr>
 </table>

-**Silence duration (ms)** - this parameter used in Continuous Speech detector, the value of this parameter will define the necessary and sufficient duration of negative results to recognize it as silence.
+**Silence duration (ms)** - This parameter is utilized in the Continuous Speech detector.
+It determines the required duration of consecutive negative results to recognize it as silence.

-**Speech duration (ms)** - this parameter used in Continuous Speech detector, the value of this parameter will define the necessary and sufficient duration of positive results to recognize result as speech.
+**Speech duration (ms)** - This parameter is used in the Continuous Speech detector.
+It specifies the necessary duration of consecutive positive results to recognize it as speech.

 Recommended parameters:
 * Model - **SILERO_DNN**,